 - Embarcadero Center: In the heart of the commercial district of San Francisco, more than 100 shops and restaurants occupy the ground floor of the Embarcadero Center’s five office towers.

 - Ghirardelli Square: Originally, Ghirardelli Square was a chocolate factory, but now it hosts a large number of shops and restaurants.

 Ferry Plaza Farmer’s Market is a unique shopping mall.
 When it was first opened, it was used as a ferry terminal, but it lost its importance when the Golden Gate Bridge was built as people started to cross the bay by car.

 After reconstruction (which preserved its original appearance), the building houses a market where you can find small stores that sell artisan cheeses, fresh fish, books or, if you are hungry, it has plenty of restaurants to choose from.

-If you dont live in the United States, in order to avoid surprises it’s good to keep in mind that in the US taxes are not included in prices, and are added at the checkout.
-In San Francisco sales tax is 8.5%.
+If you don't live in the United States, in order to avoid surprises it’s good to keep in mind that in the US taxes are not included in prices, and are added at the checkout.
+In San Francisco VAT is 8.5%.